-- Please give a full, but to the point, description of what happened or what you are concerned/worried about. - Please only include facts, not opinions. - Recording should be impartial, so write down what you see, what you heardand not what you feel. - Use bullet points Use clear and straight forward language make your report factually accurate, i.e. not opinion (any interpretation or assumptions should be clearly recorded as such). - Remember to record in chronological order (times and dates)
+- Please give a full, but to the point, description of what happened or what you are concerned/worried about. - Please only include facts, not opinions. - Recording should be impartial, so write down what you see, what you heardand not what you feel. - Use bullet points Use clear and straight forward language make your report factually accurate, i.e. not opinion (any interpretation or assumptions should be clearly recorded as such). - · Remember to record in chronological order (times and dates)

-Once you have submitted the form you will receive an email with a reference number
+Remember to record in chronological order (times and dates)

-please inform the Designated Safeguarding Leads that you have submitted a Cause for Concern form but have not received an email notification.
+Once you have submitted the form you will receive an email with a reference number confirming that your form has been successfully submitted.
+If you do not receive an email, please inform the Designated Safeguarding Leads that you have submitted a Cause for Concern form but have not received an email notification.

 Cause for Concern

 Do you consider this young person to be at immediate risk of harm?
 Yes No

 Please describe in one line what you are concerned about:

 Young person:

 First name:

 Last name:

 Date of birth:

 Details:

-Date of incident:
+Time of incident:

 Youth Zone session:

 Description of concern

 Please provide an overview of the incident/concern, providing as much factual detail as possible.

 For example: Any physical, behavioural, or other indicators e.g., bruises, behaviour changes, periods of absence Any information relating to the young person's home life e.g., substance abuse, domestic violence, mental health issues

 Anyone else involved Please provide the names of anyone else involved and their role in the incident/concern e.g., staff/volunteer, young person, sibling.

 Other information Please describe any actions already taken e.g., spoken to Youth Zone staff, informed parents, school, police or other agencies Additional information e.g., preferred name of the young person, people who should not be contacted, next steps (if known)

 Submitted by:

 Name

 Role

 Email

 Phone number

 Privacy Notice

 Your personal information will be used to respond to your enquiry and administer the service

-Time of incident:
+Date of incident: